apolopena/Yubikey-WSL-SSH/README.md

  1. **Private key never leaves the YubiKey**
     - With PIV, the keypair is generated on the YubiKey itself in slot 82.
     - The private key is non-exportable by design — it can’t ever be written out to the host machine.
-    - This aligned with any requirement where the private key must never touch the local machine.
+    - This aligns with any requirement where the private key must never touch the local machine.
  2. **SSH client compatibility**
     - OpenSSH supports PKCS#11 providers (ssh-keygen -D /usr/local/lib/libykcs11.so).
     - That means you can use the YubiKey PIV slot like a traditional SSH key without any patches or special drivers.